 Hey Pilots, Natalie here.
 For this edition of What’s UP with Natalie, I’m shining a spotlight on another club that I think is impacting the UP community in a positive way: Active Minds.
-It’s no secret that Active Minds has a strong presence on our campus, from their annual in March to their display in the academic quad during World Suicide Prevention Day in September.
+It’s no secret that Active Minds has a strong presence on our campus, from their annual Fresh Check Day in March to their display in the academic quad during World Suicide Prevention Day in September.
 But did you know that Active Minds is “active” (ha, get it?) on campus year round?

 I sat down to talk with leaders of the club to see what else the organization does for students on campus, especially with how prevalent mental health issues are these days.

-with chapters at universities all over the country.
+Active Minds is a national nonprofit organization with chapters at universities all over the country.
 The organization was started by a college student at the University of Pennsylvania in the early 2000s after her younger brother committed suicide, according to junior psychology major Rachel Mehlman, president of Active Minds at UP.